isaacnmm/pestpolicy-hugo2XX/content/posts/should-you-spray-your-yard-for-fleas/index.md

 layout: post
 ---

-If used around the house (beyond just the Yard), [Vet's Best Flea Spray](https://pestpolicy.com/best-flea-spray-for-yard/) will leave no stains even in places that the pets eat, play, sleep or live. - However, you'll need to test a small area like on pant legs or shoes before you undertake full-blown spraying.
+If used around the house (beyond just the Yard), [Vet's Best Flea Spray](https://pestpolicy.com/best-flea-spray-for-yard/)will leave no stains even in places that the pets eat, play, sleep or live. - However, you'll need to test a small area like on pant legs or shoes before you undertake full-blown spraying.
 Now, point the spray nozzle in any direction in your Yard or lawn to spray.

 However, ensure that you flea-spray the yard area evenly and avoid forming a puddle.